- Eligibility criteria

 - Potential impact on the target audience and/or community

-- A letter of endorsement for group and/or dental related activity from local component dental society is required for consideration
+- A letter of endorsement for group and/or dental related activity from an officer of the local component dental society.

 - Only one proposal submission per organization will be accepted.